Ephemeral Rollups are All you Need: Framework Architecture

 The benefit of ER is that programs and assets reside directly on the base layer.
 Transactions can be accelerated through ERs, which are fully compatible with the Solana Virtual Machine (SVM) down to the bytecode level.
 Any improvements or advancements at the base layer are immediately available, without the need to modify or re-deploy programs.

 Ephemeral Rollups has the following benefits:

 \begin{itemize}

 \item Developers deploy programs to the base layer (e.g., Solana), rather than on a separate chain as it would normally happen with rollups.
-Programs live on the base layer and can interact with any existing protocol and assets.
+Programs reside on the base layer and can interact with any existing protocol and assets.
 ERs don't fragment the existing ecosystem and allow the speed-up of targeted operations without creating an isolated environment. \item Users, developers and programs using ERs can take advantage of Solana's infrastructure.
-This includes programming languages, code libraries, testing tools, client software, deployment infrastructure etc. \item The specialized runtime can accommodate game-specific customizations (e.g., ticking or passive events, typical in games, as opposed to the event-driven runtime of blockchains) without the need to pay gas for fees on those specific accounts. \item This approach enables a highly scalable system capable of launching rollups on-demand, auto-scaling horizontally to accommodate users performing millions of transactions without the tradeoffs of traditional L2s.
+This includes programming languages, code libraries, testing tools, client software, deployment infrastructure etc. \item The specialized runtime can accommodate game-specific customizations (e.g., ticking or passive events, typical in games, as opposed to the event-driven runtime of blockchains) without the need for paying gas fees. \item This approach enables a highly scalable system capable of launching rollups on-demand and auto-scaling horizontally to handle millions of transactions without the tradeoffs of traditional L2s.

 \end{itemize}

 Ephemeral Rollups allow FOC games to scale without compromising composability on the base layer.